neoforged/.github/primers/26.1/index.md

 ## Loot Type Unrolling

-Loot pool entries, item functions, item conditions, nbt providers, number providers, and score providers no longer use a wrapping object type to act as the registered instance.
+Loot pool entries, item functions, item conditions, nbt providers, number providers, score providers, int providers, and float providers no longer use a wrapping object type to act as the registered instance.
 Now, the registries directly take in the `MapCodec` used for the serialization and deserialization process.
-As such, `Loot*Type` classes that held the codec have been removed. `getType` is now renamed to `codec`, taking in the registered `MapCodec`.
+As such, the `*Type` classes or records that held the codec have been removed.
+Additionally, `getType` is now renamed to `codec`, taking in the registered `MapCodec`.

 ```java
 // The following is an example with LootItemFunctions, but can roughly apply to the other instances as well